The Enviroschools Approach

 Building a shared understanding of the Guiding Principles is essential to effective Enviroschools Holistic Refection.

-Ākonga/ students are able to align evidence to the Guiding Principles.
+Ākonga/ students are able to align actions and practices to the Guiding Principles.

 Everyone is encouraged to reflect on learning and action that has taken place over time, celebrate strengths, be honest about weaker areas and explore next steps.

-There are many ways of sharing the journey and gathering evidence that has enriched this growth.
+There are many ways of sharing the journey and gathering stories that has enriched this growth.

-Netherton Green-Gold evidence and next steps are linked to their place and their people.
+Netherton Green-Gold evidence and next steps were linked to their place and their people.

-Katie Higgins, National ECE Enviroschools Coordinator, guides the Green-Gold decision-making process at Ruawai Kindergarten.
+Katie Higgins, National ECE Enviroschools Coordinator, guides conversations at Ruawai Kindergarten.

 Some Enviroschools choose to celebrate their achievements by displaying a sign.